NBA All-Star Game 2019 Rosters: Captains and Starters Revealed for Draft Format

 Durant and George ultimately got the nod.

+*CHILLS* Kemba Walker finds out he’s a #NBAAllStar starter in Charlotte! https://t.co/fPWKemjzRh

 When the NBA released the first 2019 All-Star voting returns, fans couldn't help but notice Luka Doncic and Derrick Rose sitting second among frontcourt and backcourt players, respectively, in the West.
-They maintained their spots in the final round of voting returns, and Doncic's 3,301,825 votes were third-highest of any player.
+They maintained their spots in the final voting returns, and Doncic's 4,242,980 votes were third-highest of any player.

 Under the old format, the pair would be headed to the All-Star Game.
 However, the NBA tweaked the voting format in December 2016 to include NBA players and media members.
 The fan vote only counted for 50 percent, while players and writers received 25 percent apiece.

 Because of that change, neither Doncic nor Rose had much of a chance to be an All-Star starter.
+That didn't stop the Timberwolves from showing their disappointing with the final results:

 Like last year, the NBA will hold an All-Star draft to fill out the respective teams.
 This time around, though, the league will broadcast the draft after holding the event behind closed doors in 2018.
 TNT will carry the All-Star draft on Feb.
 7 at 7 p.m.
 ET.